Table of Contents

 - The Endorphin Release Theory, which suggests that electrical impulses stimulate the production of endorphins and enkaphalins in the body.
 These natural morphine-like substances block pain messages from reaching the brain, in a similar fashion to conventional drug therapy, but without the danger of dependence on other side effects.

-TENS units are used by many thousands of people all over the world for relief of physical pain.
+Many thousands of people use TENS units all over the world for relief of physical pain.
 Hundreds of doctors and nurses recommend their patients use TENS units for minor and major pain relief.

 Uses of TENS: